 Item 4.
-The general statement of the nature of the copyright owner's works for which the claim is being made should be as follows:
+Again, rather than using the form's suggested language, the general statement of the nature of the copyright owner's works for which the claim is being made should be as follows:

 "All station-produced programming broadcast by [station call signs of all entities covered by the joint claim]."